About us

 Read bio

 Dr. Mylvaganam is an MD-PhD graduate from the University of Toronto and a current Internal Medicine resident.
 She was accepted to the MD programs at UBC, University of Calgary, Queen’s, and McMaster.
-Dr. Mylvaganam has experience serving on multiple admissions committees and has over 8 years of experience helping students from diverse backgrounds gain acceptance to medical school.
+Dr. Mylvaganam has over 8 years of experience mentoring and guiding students from diverse backgrounds through the medical school application process, helping them gain acceptance to top programs across Canada.
 She is always excited to work with motivated individuals and help highlight their unique achievements and experiences in their applications.

 Muneet Gill